Learning from Human Directional Corrections: Abstract

 \section{Abstract}

-This paper proposes a technique which enables a robot to learn a control objective function incrementally from human user’s corrections.
-The human’s corrections can be as simple as directional corrections---corrections that indicate the direction of a control change without indicating its magnitude---applied at some time instances during the robot’s motion.
-We only assume that each of the human's corrections, regardless of its magnitude, points in a direction that improves the robot's current motion relative to an implicit objective function.
-The proposed method uses the direction of a correction to update the estimate of the objective function based on a cutting plane technique.
-We establish the theoretical results to show that this process of incremental correction and update guarantees convergence of the learned objective function to the implicit one.
-The method is validated by both simulations and two human-robot games, where human players teach a 2-link robot arm and a 6-DoF quadrotor system for motion planning in environments with obstacles.
+This paper proposes a novel approach that enables a robot to learn an objective function incrementally from human directional corrections.
+Existing methods learn from human magnitude corrections; since a human needs to carefully choose the magnitude of each correction, those methods can easily lead to over-corrections and learning inefficiency.
+The proposed method only requires human directional corrections --- corrections that only indicate the direction of an input change without indicating its magnitude.
+We only assume that each correction, regardless of its magnitude, points in a direction that improves the robot's current motion relative to an unknown objective function.
+The allowable corrections satisfying this assumption account for half of the input space, as opposed to the magnitude corrections which have to lie in a shrinking level set.
+For each directional correction, the proposed method updates the estimate of the objective function based on a cutting plane method, which has a geometric interpretation.
+We have established theoretical results to show the convergence of the learning process.
+The proposed method has been tested in numerical examples, a user study on two human-robot games, and a real-world quadrotor experiment.
+The results confirm the convergence of the proposed method and further show that the method is significantly more effective (higher success rate), efficient/effortless (less human corrections needed), and potentially more accessible (fewer early wasted trials) than the state-of-the-art robot learning frameworks.